AbdelazizNassif/hibernate-database-testing/README.md

 What is hibernate?

-- It's a freamework for saving or retreiving java object from a database.
+- It's a freamework for saving or retreiving java objects from a database.

 Benifits of hibernate: